hdShang/arxiv-daily/docs/cs-LG/2025-08-05/papers/250803436v1-ai-on-the-pulse-real-time-health-anomaly-detection-with-wearable-and.md

 ---
 layout: default
-title: AI on the Pulse: Real-Time Health Anomaly Detection with Wearable and Ambient Intelligence
+title: "AI on the Pulse: Real-Time Health Anomaly Detection with Wearable and Ambient Intelligence"
 ---

 # AI on the Pulse: Real-Time Health Anomaly Detection with Wearable and Ambient Intelligence